WhiteflagProtocol/whiteflag-java/docs/md/messages.md

 ## Whiteflag messages

-This section describes how Whiteflag message are implemented by the WFJL.
+This section describes how Whiteflag messages are implemented by the WFJL.

+For implementation in other software applications, only the `org.whiteflag.protocol` package with the `WfMessage` class and its nested creator class `WfMessage.Creator` is required.
+The `org.whiteflag.protocol.core` contains the inner workings.

 ### Message classes